ghbcode/website/python_notes.md

 ---
 layout: default
-title: Notes and sample on Python Topics
+title: Notes and samples on Python Topics
 description: posted by ghbcode on 2017/01/17
 ---